 Day 8 & 9 – Leaving Death Valley and onto Las Vegas

-There’s so much to do and see in Las Vegas that upon leaving Death Valley we recommend you make a beeline for the bright lights to make the most out of your 2 nights here!
+There’s so much to do and see in Las Vegas that we recommend you make a beeline for the bright lights upon leaving Death Valley to really make the most of your two nights here!

-A few of our must-dos include catching the Volcano Fountain eruption and the fountain show on the lake at Bellagio (both every 15 minutes), take a gondola ride at the Venetian, take a ride up to the observation deck on the Eiffel Tower at the Paris Hotel, take the Big Shot ride atop the Stratosphere Tower, Bungy jump at Circus Circus Hotel, visit the amazing Fremont Street experience or maybe even book a helicopter trip to fly over the Grand Canyon!
+A few of our must do things to do in Las Vegas include catching the “Volcano” show at The Mirage, taking a gondola ride at the Venetian, taking a ride up to the observation deck on the Eiffel Tower at the Paris Hotel, taking the Big Shot ride atop the Stratosphere Tower, experiencing a bungee jump at Circus Circus Hotel, visiting the amazing Fremont Street experience or maybe even booking a helicopter trip to fly over the Grand Canyon!

 In the evening you can choose from endless places to eat (think Le Cirque, Weera Thai or The Capital Grille) before finishing the night off at one of the world class shows that entertain nightly across the city that never sleeps.

 Day 10 – Las Vegas to Grand Canyon

 Today will be a long but spectacular day of driving.
 Head South and over the Hoover Dam and stop to take the guided tour or continue on across the dam and into the state of Arizona.

 Another great route (albeit slower) is to take the old Route 66 through Peaches Springs which will eventually bring you out onto the same Interstate route to Williams.
 This is one of the few remaining sections of the famed highway from Chicago to L.A.